mromerdagan/jounral/README.md

 ### Time Specifier

-The `journal` script allows you to specify a time period to view your journal entries.
-You can use a date string accepted by the `date` command, or a range in the format `YY-MM-DD:YY-MM-DD` where the first date is earlier than the second.
+- The `journal` script allows you to specify a time period to view your journal entries.
+- Time specifier can be either one day (=one record), or range of days.
+- Single day can be any date string accepted by the `date` command.
+Examples: `2022-12-26`, `yesterday`, `last Thu` etc.
+- Range can be:
+  * `YY-MM-DD:YY-MM-DD` where the first date is earlier than the second, or it can
+  * last week/month/year
+  * current week/month/year
+  * all

 ### Options

-- `--type`, `-t`: Specify the journal type, or "namespace," for organizing your entries.
-The default is "daily."
+`--type`, `-t`: Specify the journal type, or "namespace," for organizing your entries.
+The default is "daily".
+Other types might be "weekly", "workout", "coaching-sessions" etc.

 ## Examples